gambitcomminc/sparkplug-demo/README.md

 The sparkplug-thresh client is stdout based, whereas sparkplug-demo requires the graphics package GTK.

-sparkplug-debug with -v option (debug mode) displays the received Sparkplug messages.
+sparkplug-thresh with -v option (debug mode) displays the received Sparkplug messages.

 sparkplug-demo also counts Topics, EON nodes, devices and tags as defined in the Sparkplug spec.